wp-plugins/grabpress/README.txt

 **Getting Started...**

+= What are the necessary system requirements for GrabPress? =

+ GrabPress has been tested through WordPress versions 3.4 and greater.
+There are some WordPress specific methods that require at least version 3.4.
+GrabPress also require a minimum PHP version of 5.3.
+If you experience odd behavior, such as not able to link to an existing account, ensure you have at least PHP 5.3 installed on the server running your WordPress instance.

 = How do I set up an account with Grab Media? =

  After installing the plug-in, click on GrabPress and then click on the Account link.
 This will bring up the option to create a new account with Grab Media, or to link an existing account with us.